Ben Okri

-Ben Okri OBE FRSL (born 15 March 1959) is a Nigerian-British poet and novelist.
-Okri is considered one of the foremost African authors in the post-modern and post-colonial traditions, and has been compared favourably to authors such as Salman Rushdie and Gabriel García Márquez.
-In 1991, Okri won the Booker Prize with his novel The Famished Road.
+Sir Ben Golden Emuobowho Okri OBE FRSL (born 15 March 1959) is a Nigerian-born British poet and novelist.
+Considered one of the foremost African authors in the postmodern and post-colonial traditions, Okri has been compared to authors such as Salman Rushdie and Gabriel García Márquez.
+In 1991, his novel The Famished Road won the Booker Prize.
+Okri was knighted at the 2023 Birthday Honours for services to literature.

 Biography

+Early years and education

 Ben Okri is a member of the Urhobo people; his father was Urhobo, and his mother was half-Igbo ("from a royal family").
 He was born in Minna in west central Nigeria to Grace and Silver Okri in 1959.
-His father, Silver, moved his family to London when Okri was less than two years old so that he could study law.
+His father, Silver, moved his family to London, England, when Okri was less than two years old so that he could study law.
 Okri thus spent his earliest years in London and attended primary school in Peckham.
 In 1966, Silver moved his family back to Nigeria, where he practised law in Lagos, providing free or discounted services for those who could not afford it.
 After attending schools in Ibadan and Ikenne, Okri began his secondary education at Urhobo College at Warri, in 1968, when he was the youngest in his class.
-His exposure to the Nigerian civil war and a culture in which his peers at the time claimed to have seen visions of spirits, later provided inspiration for Okri's fiction.
+His exposure to the Nigerian civil war and a culture in which his peers at the time claimed to have had visions of spirits provided inspiration for Okri's fiction.